garrett-eclipse/Custom-Archives/README.md

 ## Thank You

-Thanks Human Made who released [Page for post type](https://github.com/humanmade/page-for-post-type/) which was used as inspiration for building this plugin.
+Thanks go to Human Made who released [Page for post type](https://github.com/humanmade/page-for-post-type/) which was used as inspiration for building this plugin.

 ## Donate